arshad/apigee-actions-drupal/README.md

 ## Examples

-The following examples rules are provided by the `apigee_actions_examples` module.
+The `apigee_actions_examples` module ships with some example rules you can use to test:

 1. Log a message when team is deleted.
 2. Notify developer when added to a team